GenericMappingTools/GMTjl_doc/documentation/modules/bubblechart.md

 the colors specified in the variable `cvar` (or `colorvar`) and colors are be drawn from the active colormap.

 -----------
-This module is a subset of `plot` to make it simpler to draw stair plots.
+This module is a subset of `plot` to make it simpler to draw bubble plots.
 So not all (fine) controlling parameters are not listed here.
 For the finest control, user should consult the \myreflink{plot} module.